Celestron: Products

 Celestron telescopes offer the option to use computerized location of astronomical objects as well as mounts that will aim themselves at any given object, a technology known as GoTo.
 Most of the computerized models can be connected to an external computer via an RS-232 cable, allowing them to be controlled by a third-party astronomy program or connected to a GPS receiver.
 GPS receivers are useful for programming the telescope with its precise location and time, which aids the alignment process required for GoTo.
+The Evolution and Origin series of telescopes can additionally be controlled remotely via the SkyPortal mobile application, and older mounts can utilize this function with a plug-in WiFi module.

-Some motorized telescopes sold during the mid 80s to early 90s, including the Celestron Compustar which used a form of GoTo technology, did not allow for dates after 2000, thus making some Celestron products susceptible to the Y2K bug.
+Some motorized telescopes sold during the mid 80s to early 90s that used a form of GoTo technology, such as the Celestron Compustar, did not allow for dates after 2000, making some Celestron products susceptible to the Y2K bug.
 However, a third party chip to update the computer is available for some products.

 Competition with Meade

 Since their founding in 1972, Meade Instruments has been one of Celestron's chief rivals.
 Design, sizing, introduction, and pricing of each company's products lines and models have been in response to their competition with each other.
 There has been litigation over infringement of patents between the two companies, one instance regarding GoTo technology.
 In September 2013, Sunny Optics Inc, a unit of the Chinese firm Ningbo Sunny Electronic Co Ltd, completed the acquisition of the entire share capital of Meade.
 Meade later declared bankruptcy and was bought by Orion Telescopes & Binoculars and is now an American company based in Watsonville, California.